-But did you know you can make all the cleaning supplies you need in your house?
-There are several ways to make homemade dog shampoo that will leave your pooch cleaned up and your wallet full.
+But if you just want a simple homemade shampoo, made from cleaning supplies & products in your home, there are several ways to make homemade dog shampoo that will leave your pooch cleaned up and your wallet full.
+Here are six options;

 This combination is one of the most common shampoos you can make.
 The ingredients are widely available, and you likely already have them in your house.